There are these women with naturally full, luscious, long and shiny hair which bounces as if it has been styled for a VIP brand shampoo commercial.

-2. Biotin or Vitamin B7
+2. Biotin Or Vitamin B71:

-- straightening of hair.
+- Strengthening of hair

-3. Vitamin B12
+3. Vitamin B12:

 [ Read: Vital Nutrients For Hair Growth]

 - Whey powder

-Vitamin C is a hair growth vitamin that has the ability to cure premature graying of hair and hair dryness efficiently.
+Vitamin C is a hair growth vitamin that has the ability to prevent premature graying of hair and hair dryness efficiently.
 Daily intake of vitamin C through food items or supplements is necessary to maintain the health of your hair.

-5. Vitamin E
+5. Vitamin E: